Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/02-Debugging/README.md

 ## Debugging Bare-Metal Applications

-This section showcases the different debugging features available within the Vitis™ Embedded software development flow for bare-metal applications.
+This section showcases the different debugging features available in the AMD Vitis™ Embedded software development flow for bare-metal applications.
 Using an example application project with intentional bugs, the debug guide goes through each issue and leverages the different windows and features available in the application debug session to highlight the potential usage of debug features in a real world scenario.

 ## Debugging Linux Applications

-The Vitis™ IDE provides a familiar environment for debugging Linux applications for a target platform.
+The Vitis IDE provides a familiar environment for debugging Linux applications for a target platform.
 This section covers the following Linux application debug features:

 - Setting breakpoints
 - Stepping through program execution